 The first thing is pretty self-explanatory – you need to create content that resonates with people interested in your niche.

 Put yourself in the shoes of your audience.
-As someone interested in fitness, for example, what kind of content would an Instagram page have to have for you to be interested enough to follow that page?
+For example, as someone interested in fitness, what kind of content would an Instagram page have to have for you to be interested enough to follow that page?

 Some quick examples of this type of content could include: